huanghua1668/Papers/97 Between MDPs and semi MDPs: A framework for temporal abstraction in reinforcement learning.md

 time.

 __Temporal abstraction provides the flexibility to greatly reduce computational complexity, but can also have the opposite effect if used indiscriminately__

+It is natural to think of options as achieving subgoals of some kind, and to adapt each option’s policy to better achieve its subgoal.

+We assume the subgoals are given and do not address the larger question of the source of the subgoals

+Representing knowledge flexibly at multiple levels of temporal abstraction has the potential to greatly speed planning and learning on large problems.